sunfounder/thales_kit/docs/source/_build/html/_sources/LED Segment Display.rst.txt

 --------------------

 ``hc595_shift()`` will make 74HC595 output 8 digital signals.
-It outputs the value of the last number of the binary number to Q0, and the output of the first number to Q7.
+It outputs the last bit of the binary number to Q0, and the output of the first bit to Q7.
 In other words, writing the binary number "00000001" will make Q0 output high level and Q1~Q7 output low level.

-Combined with the LED Segment Display, we assume that we want to light up the number "1", we need to write a high level for b, c, and write a low level for a, d, e, f, g, and dg.
+Suppose that the 7-segment Display display the number "1", we need to write a high level for b, c, and write a low level for a, d, e, f, g, and dg.
 That is, the binary number "00000110" needs to be written.
 For readability, we will use hexadecimal notation as "0x06".

 * `Hexadecimal <https://en.wikipedia.org/wiki/Hexadecimal>`_